The Air Quality Bricklet can measure

 * This is the temperature at the exact position of the sensor.
 If the Bricklet is used inside of an enclosure, the air around the Bricklet may heat up more than the ambient air.
 The Bricklet does have API to calibrate this kind of offset.

 Calibration of the temperature value is recommended, since the temperature value is used to compensate the IAQ index and humidity values.

-The Bricklet is building a database of measurements and uses this data to calculate an accurate IAQ index over time.
-It will take 1-2 days until the IAQ index has a high reliability.
-The API of the Bricklet returns a best guess about the accuracy (ranging from unreliable to high).
+The Bricklet is building a database of measurements and uses this data to do an automatic background calibration and calculate an accurate IAQ index over time.
+It will take a few days until the IAQ index has a high reliability.

 The Bricklet saves the current database of values and calculated coefficients every 12 hours in its internal flash memory.
 If the Bricklet loses power it will not take as long to receive reliable data again.